akerber47/akerber47.github.io/reading.md

 ### 2019 July

-- Lepore, *This America: The Case for the Nation*
+- Jill Lepore, *This America: The Case for the Nation*
-- Jacobson and Colon, *The 9/11 Report: A Graphic Adaptation*
+- Sid Jacobson and Ernie Colon, *The 9/11 Report: A Graphic Adaptation*
-- Fussell, *Class: A Guide Through the American Status System*
+- Paul Fussell, *Class: A Guide Through the American Status System*

   Brilliant until he gets to "Class X," which doesn't exist.
 I encourage authors writing about class and society to take a hard look at any "different